Alexander Weidle

 Teaching

-Alexander Weile has taught courses at the University of Augsburg.
+Alexander Weidle has taught courses and workshops at the Universities of Augsburg, Leipzig and Gießen.